TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 10/Mark 10.34.md

 ---

-and they shall mock him, and shall spit upon him, and shall scourge him, and shall kill him; and after three days he shall rise again.
+They will mock him, spit on him, scourge him, and kill him.
+On the third day he will rise again."